 Pete works with leaders across industries and sectors that have a vested interest in understanding and successfully working with China.
 He works with organizations, governments, academic institutions, and those intellectually curious about this important topic.

 FROM THE BLOG

-There is a great deal of speculation regarding a Biden presidency, including whether it will soothe the existing toxic relationship between the US and China.
+There is a great deal of speculation regarding the new Biden presidency, including whether it will soothe the existing toxic relationship between the US and China.
 While many credit Trump with “standing up to China” and question whether Biden will do the same, these same pundits doubt the ever-worsening relationship between the two world powers will materially change under a President Biden.
-This is based on two false assumptions: first, that Trump’s actions on China have been effective; second, that Biden’s mindset, experience, and leadership approach…READ MORE
+This is based on two false assumptions: first, that Trump’s actions on China have been effective; second, that Biden’s mindset, experience, and leadership…READ MORE